github/hubot-scripts/README.md

 __Format:__

-    spun and spin me <query> - Returns a spun version of the input using articlemanager.us spinner API first.
+    spun and spin me <query> - Returns a spun version of the input using spun me command first.

 __Input:__